Neural Configuration-Space Barriers for Manipulation Planning and Control: Evaluation

 \subsection{2-DoF Planar Robot Simulation}

-We begin by evaluating our bubble-CDF planner against baseline sampling-based global motion planning approaches on a 2-DoF planar robotic arm.
-The arm consists of two links, each 2 meters long, with a fixed base located at the origin \((0,0)\).
-The joint angles are constrained within the range \([-\pi, \pi)\), and the initial configuration is set to \((0,0)\), placing the end-effector at \((4,0)\), as illustrated in Fig.~\ref{fig:2d_example_illustrate}.
+We evaluate our bubble-CDF planner on a 2-DoF planar manipulator with two 2\,m links and a fixed base at the origin.
+Joint angles lie in $[-\pi,\pi)$, and the initial configuration $(0,0)$ places the end-effector at $(4,0)$ (Fig.~\ref{fig:2d_example_illustrate}).
+All planners operate from this fixed start toward one of two inverse-kinematically valid goal configurations.

-\textbf{Setup:} We assess the performance of the bubble-CDF planner and all baselines in 500 randomly generated environments.
-Each environment includes $4$ static obstacles of varying sizes and positions, and the end-effector goal is randomly sampled to be at least $4$ meters away from its initial position while ensuring reachability.
-The robot receives point-cloud observations of the obstacle surfaces.
-Due to the 2-DoF planar structure, most reachable end-effector positions correspond to two distinct goal configurations, and the planners are tasked with finding a feasible path from the initial configuration to either one of the two goal configurations.
+\textbf{Setup:} Each of the 500 environments contains four static obstacles of randomized size and position.
+The end-effector goal is sampled at least 4\,m from the start and guaranteed to be reachable.
+The robot receives point-cloud observations of obstacle surfaces.
+All planners must find a collision-free path from the initial configuration to either a valid goal configuration.

-\textbf{Results and Discussion:} Table~\ref{tab:2dof_results} summarizes the performance metrics across all 500 environments.
-All planners succeed in finding the path.
-The results demonstrate the significant efficiency of the bubble-CDF planner in reducing the number of collision checks, reducing the planning time, while maintaining comparable path quality.
-The bubble-CDF planner requires \(153.8 \pm 62.2\) collision checks, while even the best baseline (Lazy-RRT) requires at least $10 \times$ more collision checks.
-As a result, bubble-CDF achieves the lowest planning time of all methods at $0.17 \pm 0.05$ seconds.
-This showcases the ability of our proposed bubble-CDF planner to explore the configuration space more efficiently.
-Despite this reduction, the bubble-based planner produces paths with similar lengths (\(3.72 \pm 0.81\)) radians to those of the baselines.